stackvana/hook.io/README.md

 Hooks are executed on *stateless* isolated workers to help facilitate scaling and to ensure stability in the core application.
 These workers are responsible for running user-submitted Hook source code and piping their responses back to the main server.
 If running untrusted user-submitted code, you will need to isolate these workers.

 see: `./bin/worker` and `./bin/test-worker`

-## User process isolation

-If you plan to run a hook.io server that allows user-submitted code, you will need to setup process isolation per user on every worker so that user-submitted Hooks will not potentially affect performance of other users or interact with parts of the system the user should not have permission to access.

-<a href="http://docker.com">Docker</a> is a great tool to start with.

 ## Contributing